9-Day Horse Riding from Osh, Kyrgyzstan in the Alay Mountains

 20 km; 8 hours riding

 This day is about ascending higher.
 After passing the hill on the right, you follow up to the Kashka-Suu valley.
 The path leads through a narrow gorge among juniper trees and wild bushes.
 As you arrive in Kok Djar Valley, the landscape widens.
 You will cross the pass (4120 m) and descend into the lakes.
-Here you will set up the camp, have dinner, and spend a night in tents at 3870m.
+Here, you will set up camp, have dinner, and spend the night in tents at 3870m.

 Day 7.
 Kosh-Kol lakes – riding to Damjailoo – transfer to Sary-Mogol

-Leave your stuff in camp, grab lunch boxes, light items, and walk up to 4130 meters to see a couple of lakes located higher.
+Leave your stuff in camp, grab your lunch boxes and light items, and walk up to 4130 meters to see a couple of lakes at higher elevations.
 Return to the camp, grab your stuff, and head towards Kashka-Suu village, from where you will be transferred to Sary-Mogol (25km, 30-minute drive).

 After breakfast, the driver will take you to the yurt camp located near Tulpar-Kol Lake (25km, 1 hour driving).
 Leave your heavy bags before heading to the Traveler’s Pass.
 Within 7 hours of a round-trip walk (14 km), embrace the majesty of the panoramic view of Lenin Peak, rugged terrain, glacial streams, rocky slopes, and alpine meadows.
-Replenish your battery with lunch before taking the same route back to your yurt for an overnight.
+Replenish your energy with lunch before taking the same route back to your yurt for an overnight stay.

 Arrival in Osh.
 End of trip.